tinne26/etxt/README.md

 If I get really bored, I'd also like to look into:
 - Contributing to Golang's **sfnt** to [expose more tables](https://github.com/golang/go/issues/45325) and allow the creation of minimal packages to do basic [text shaping](https://github.com/tinne26/etxt/blob/main/docs/shaping.md) in arabic or other complex scripts.
 - Add outline expansion.
 Freetype and libASS do this, and it would be quite nice to get high quality outlines and better faux-bolds... but it's also *hard*; I don't really know if I want to go there.
-- Triangulation and GPU rendering of Bézier curves are also interesting for Ebiten (although they probably don't belong in this package).
+- Triangulation and GPU rendering of Bézier curves are also interesting for Ebitengine (although they probably don't belong in this package).